h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![diagnostics-roc-best-acc](assets/diagnostics-roc-best-acc.jpg)

 Recall that for a binary classification problem, accuracy is the number of correct predictions made as a ratio of all predictions made.
 Probabilities are converted to predicted classes in order to define a threshold.
-For this model, it was determined that the best accuracy is found at threshold .5102.
+For this model, it was determined that the **best accuracy** is found at **threshold 0.5647**.

 At this threshold, the model predicted:
 - TP = 157 cases predicted as defaulting and defaulted